Pain-Brioche/COM3D2.EventFilter/README.md

 - Custom Filter.
 Select an event and press the "Add ID" button, this event will always be hidden by default in the list.
 You can remove it from the list at any time by selecting it again and press the "Remove ID" button.

 ## Thanks:
-- This plugin uses Luvoid's COM3D2.UGUI library as well as the modified Universelib.
+- This plugin uses Luvoid's [COM3D2.UGUI library](https://github.com/luvoid/CM3D2.UGUI) as well as the [modified Universelib](https://github.com/luvoid/UniverseUGUI).
-- Doc's for general code improvement.
+- Luvoid and Doc for general code improvement.